TueHellsternKea/study/5sem/introduction.md

 <!-- _backgroundColor: black -->
 <!-- _color: white -->

-<h1 align="center">The goal is turn data into information and information into insight</h1>
+The goal is turn data into information and information into insight

 # Data = Knowledge<!-- fit -->

-<h3 align="center">Good data provides indisputable evidence, while anecdotal evidence, assumptions,
-or abstract observation might lead to wasted resources due to taking action based on an incorrect conclusion.</h3>
+Good data provides indisputable evidence, while anecdotal evidence, assumptions, or abstract observation might lead to wasted resources due to taking action based on an incorrect conclusion.

 ---